sguzunov/docs/docs/glue42-concepts/04_data-sharing-between-apps/03_interop/05_vba/interop-vba.md

 End Sub
 ```

 Cancelling a subscription can be initiated either by the subscriber application or the stream publisher application.
 This handler is invoked in both cases.
 Handling this event can be useful if you want to record or propagate it.
-If this event is not significant for the application, you must provide an empty handler subroutine.
+If this event isn't significant for the application, you must provide an empty handler subroutine.

 #### Default Event Handlers